UPDATE (Sept. 1, 2021, 10:30 a.m. ET): This piece has been updated throughout to reflect that the Texas abortion law went into effect Wednesday.

 Similarly, someone who provides funds for an abortion could be sued, even if they didn’t know that’s what the money was being used for.
 And since anyone who "intends to engage” in providing an outlawed abortion can also be held liable, it’s possible to imagine that the rapist or other party could sue the provider in advance of the procedure to stop it from happening, denying the victim the ability to have the abortion.

-The House bill does include some language to prevent a person who commits sexual assault from suing.
+The law does include some language to prevent a person who commits sexual assault from suing.
 But the law as written could be read to require that the assailant have gone through the legal system — and only about 1 in 4 sexual assaults are even reported, with the vast majority never resulting in a conviction.
 Not to mention putting the burden of tossing the suit on the survivor.

 When I was 19, two weeks before the start of my sophomore year of college, I was raped.
 It completely changed my life: I stopped being able to talk to people, couldn’t go to class, couldn’t date.
 It shattered my sense of trust in everyone around me and the world as a whole.
 If I didn’t have my mom, my sister and my best friend — who believed me from the beginning and always supported me — I couldn’t have made it through that time.